BeauRussell/OpenSourceBot/README.md

 ```

 The value is labeled by `userPublicId`.
 You can also create your own bot and the information will
-display to you in the `Your Bots` section of the page.
+display to you in the `Your Bots` section of the page, as listed above.

 Once they have your public Id, you can either search for the name of their bot to authorize it on
 the developers page, or in your [chat settings](https://www.stream.me/settings/chat#authbots).